Design a home gym on a budget

 A treadmill is a perfect item for a home gym.
 A manual treadmill is powered by the user themselves and provides an adequate workout.
 A motorized treadmill, however, will generally provide a better workout as you are more apt to adjust to the machine rather than allowing your body the natural breaks you will incur when your body is powering the manual model.

 A treadmill offers a great solution for an at home workout as you can avoid inclement weather for walking or running.
 The gist is that walking or running on a treadmill produces less stress on the body than walking or running on a flat outdoor surface.
-Most models also offer to monitor of the heart rate and blood pressure which can help you determine when it’s time to stop.
+Most models also offer to monitor the heart rate and blood pressure which can help you determine when it’s time to stop.

 Generally speaking, the higher you go in price the more potential benefits you will find.
 A long stride will allow for the user to run rather than simply walk providing more cardio benefits.
 Higher price models may have computerized programs or better cushioning system.